LuisDogo/FORECASTING/chapter2.md

 # TIME SERIES GRAPHICS
-In data analysis we plot first, Ask second. ︻┳═一💥<br>
+In data analysis we plot first.
+Ask second ︻┳═一💥.<br>
 Features seen in plots must be incorporated as much as possible  in the forecasting methods used.
 ## Variable types
 | Index | Key | Value |